feilipu/ux_module/README.md

 The keyboard is presumed to be a [USA standard](https://github.com/feilipu/ux_module/blob/main/src/keyboard_ps2.spin) keyboard.
 Optional different key maps are possible, and can be added to your own build of the firmware.

+## Errata

+The Propeller MCU `/RESET` pin is driven by the serial interface `DTR` pin, which is normally held high when the port is ready.
+However sometimes both Linux (MacOS) and Windows toggle `DTR` when opening a new serial interface.
+This impacts our ability to use the serial interface to upload code to the RC2014.

+There are several options proposed on the internet to avoid this issue (mainly driven by Arduino users wanting to have "long running" code).
+The solutions are written into the [`serial_tool.py`](https://github.com/feilipu/ux_module/blob/main/serial_tool.py) which is included to simplify uploading BASIC programs to the RC2014.

+For some machines, none of the software options work so the final solution is to remove the `DTR` pin from the FTDI connector.
+Then an optional connection can be provided to enable Propeller reprogramming.
+Photos demonstrating one method to do this are provided in the [`docs`](https://github.com/feilipu/ux_module/docs) directory.

 ## Code of conduct